nickcrd/trable-api-docs/README.md

 |id|The user/entity id|
 |iat|Timestamp when the token was issued, used to invalidate old tokens

-## Error Handling
+## Responses & Error Handling
-When an error occurrs while executing an API request, a payload like below will be returned together with the corresponding HTTP code.
+The API will send responses in the JSON format.
+When an error occurrs while executing an API request, a JSON payload including a status code (which corresponds to the HTTP status code) and an error message will be returned.
+See example below:
 ```json
 {
   "status": 500,